 5. Choose digital tools that foster teamwork

 How do you connect with colleagues digitally?
-Online work sometimes disconnects employees from their team and the workplace, but why not turn things around and use digital tools to reconnect them?
-Many workplace technologies support you in doing so such as virtual-reality devices, for example.
-Your team can attend a meeting with everybody in the room, whether they are present in reality or virtually.
+Online work sometimes disconnects employees from their team and the workplace, but why not use digital tools to reconnect them?
+Many workplace technologies support you in doing so, such as virtual-reality devices.
+Your team can attend a meeting with everybody in the room, whether they are present in the office or virtually.
 A hybrid space management system like deskbird is another key technology for a hybrid workplace.
 Workers can easily plan their flexible schedule, book their favorite meeting room, reserve a desk, choose who they want to work next to, etc.

 6. Organize rituals and events to encourage connection

 Social events after work are a great way to bond with colleagues and create a positive work environment.
 You can also organize in-person or online activities to foster connection such as coffee breaks with your team once a week.
 It is a moment when they can talk about anything, either work-related or not.
 The goal is to promote a friendly atmosphere where people can share their thoughts, ask questions and discuss any topic.
-This will enhance feelings of being part of a community, valued, and connected.
+This will enhance feelings of being part of a community, as well as feeling valued and connected.

 The deskbird app helps your team build strong workplace connections.
 How?
 By providing them with a tool that fosters interactions.
 Thanks to the week planning feature, not only do they plan their week according to work duties but they can also organize schedules based on their teammates’ timetables.
 Our interactive floor plan lets employees decide when they meet virtually or on-site and easily find their colleagues.
 Do you want to have a glimpse at how our workspace booking solution can connect your workforce?